Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 <a name="azurerg"></a>
 ## Create an Azure Resource Group for the solution
   The Azure Resource Group is used to logically group the resources needed for this architecture.
-To better understand the Azure Resource Manager click [read more here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).
+To better understand the Azure Resource Manager click [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).

  - Log into the [Azure Management Portal](https://portal.azure.com)
  - Click "Resource groups" button in the menu bar on the left, and then click __+Add__ at the top of the blade.